+- 1. Statements from student/s involved.

+- 2. Teacher/By-stander statements/Screen capture/Print out.

-- 3. Enter onto Compass.
+- 3.Record incident on Compass.

-- 4. Consequence issued by House/AP.
+- 4. Consequence issued by Sub-school/AP.

-- 5. Support offered to affected students by sub-school and/or wellbeing staff.
+- 5.Support offered to affected students by sub-school and/or wellbeing staff.